AlexSemenkov/esp8266-whizzer/README.md

 Description
 ----
-Whizzer is IoT device designed to emulate human walking on smart sneakers with pace counter.
+Whizzer is IoT device designed to emulate human walking on smart sneakers. <br />
+It triggers built-in pace counter of the sneaker on the basis of its rotation.

-### Its features:
+### Main features:

 ##### 1. Aimed at automation QA testing
 ##### 2. Remote connection via HTTP protocol